haowenzhg/haowenzhg.github.io/_pages/research.md

 ## The geography of stratification & spatial mobility
-The life chances of individuals and families depend on their geographic location within a country.
-The other chapters in my dissertation examine the evolving geographic disparities in the distribution of opportunities at the local labor market level, and their implications for spatial mobility across local areas.
-Another related project examines the geographic distribution of educational opportunities across metropolitan areas and its implications for social mobility.
+The second line of my research examines the geographic disparities in the distribution of occupational and educational opportunities.
+Chapters in my dissertation examine how evolving local labor market contexts interact with individual characteristics to shape spatial mobility rates and patterns over time.
+A related project studies how access to good public schools varies across metropolitan housing markets.

 _Rich, Peter, Haowen Zheng and Christian Sprague.
 “Inequality in the Competition for Access to High-Achieving and High-Growth Schools Across Metropolitan Area Housing Markets” (Working paper)_